Pain Treatment Center

 Preparing for Your Visit

 Your physician or other health care specialist will make a referral to our office at 826-8271.
-Our office staff will make an appointment for you in a timely fashion, will inform you about the necessary requirement, and will try to answer an questions you might have before your visit.
-Whether a procedure will be performed on your first visit is decided on your individual case and condition.
-Please follow these guideline:
+Our office staff will make an appointment for you in a timely fashion, inform you about any requirements, and answer any questions you might have before your visit.
+Whether a procedure will be performed on your first visit is decided on a case-by-case basis due to the uniqueness of each individual’s treatment needs.
+Please follow these guidelines:

 - If you are taking a “blood thinner” medication, we must be notified ahead of your visit